catalystneuro/murthy-lab-to-nwb/README.md

 conda env create --file make_env.yml conda activate murthy-lab-to-nwb-env
 ```

-This create a [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html) which isolates the conversion from your system.
-We recommend that you run all your conversion related tasks and analysis from that environment to minimize the intereference of this code with your own system.
+This creates a [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html) which isolates the conversion code from your system libraries.
+We recommend that you run all your conversion related tasks and analysis from the created environment in order to minimize configuration or libraries issues.

 Alternatively, if you want to avoid conda altogether (for example if you use another virtual environment tool) you can install the repository with the following commands using only pip:

 ```
 git clone https://github.com/catalystneuro/murthy-lab-to-nwb
 cd murthy-lab-to-nwb